-Freeman sat down with Yahoo Movies to talk about memories from the sets of his most beloved movies, which you can watch in two parts below.
+Freeman sat down with Yahoo Movies to talk about memories from the sets of his most beloved movies, which you can watch in two parts above and below.

 "Driving Miss Daisy" (1989): '89 was a good year for Mr. Freeman; not only did he star in "Glory," but he also earned a Best Actor Oscar nomination for "Driving Miss Daisy," which would win Best Picture.
 Freeman recounted (and briefly reenacted) his favorite scene, the first meeting of Daisy (Jessica Tandy) and his Hoke Colburn, which finds her refusing to get in his car.
 "Precious moment," he said smiling.

 What also sticks out from his stint behind the wheel of the Daisy-mobile?
 "Hans Zimmer's music," Freeman added.
 And yes, that gets some Freeman-actment as well.

 "The Shawshank Redemption" (1994): "I can't play an Irishman."
 That was Freeman's reaction after reading the Stephen King novella on which this deeply beloved drama was based on and discovering he was wanted for the role of Ellis Boyd "Red" Redding, described in the short story as a middle-aged Irishman with graying red hair.
 Other actors reportedly considered for the part included acting heavyweights Clint Eastwood, Harrison Ford, Paul Newman, and Robert Redford.